 There are so many places to get married in Georgia.
 From Atlanta's hip venues to Savannah's historic homes to the Blue Ridge Mountains, there is something for everybody.
-Another plus of getting married in Georgia: marriage licenses are affordable (one costs $56 plus fees ($20), and you can reduce the fee by taking a pre-marriage class.)
+Another plus of getting married in Georgia: marriage licenses are affordable (one costs $56, plus $20 in fees), and you can reduce the fee by taking a pre-marriage class.)

 Meet the Expert

 - Melinda Guess is a professional wedding officiant in Atlanta.

 Where to Get a Marriage License in Georgia

 If one or both people getting married are residents of Georgia, the process is a little easier.
 You can apply for a marriage license in any county in Georgia, regardless of where your wedding is taking place.
 However, if neither of you is a Georgia resident (maybe you are having a destination wedding?), you must apply for the marriage license in the county where your ceremony is taking place.